ntp488/PokemonOrange/README.md

 There were also slight complications with integrating local networking because noone on our team had experience creating multiplayer content.
 After fumbling with GML for a while, we were able to adapt to create this feature.

-The list of scripts and objects included in the game is constantly growing, but a few of the more important ones are listed below:
+The list of scripts and objects included in the game is constantly growing, but a few of the important ones are listed below:
 ```
 netScript_ReceivedPacket() -
 After a packet is received by a player, this script reads the packet's id.